bgopi23/tp/docs/DeveloperGuide.md

 - The requirement to easily detect duplicate exercises
 - The requirement to flexibly modify the logic for detecting duplicate exercises

-Upon listing out our requirements, we found that Java `HashSet` to be the most suitable one, it implements the Java `Set` interface.
+Upon listing out our requirements, we found that Java `HashSet` to be the most suitable one because it implements the Java `Set` interface.
 Apart from the `Set` interface exposing the `contains` method to check for duplicates.

 #### Detecting duplicate exercises